nagornyi/flickr-downloader/README.md

 # Flickr Downloader

 This script downloads all your Flickr photos and videos in parallel threads, using the highest available resolution.
 If it hits the Flickr API limit, it will either retry or back off.
 All downloaded files are tracked.
-The script will not attempt to download files that have already been downloaded when you stop and then resume it.
+The script will not attempt to download files that have already been downloaded.
+You can stop and resume this script multiple times.
 The 'Auto Upload' Flickr album is also included.
 Media files that are not part of an album or set will be downloaded to the 'Unsorted' directory.

+This script allows you to create a local mirror of your Flickr collection.
+Simply run the script regularly to add missing albums and/or photos to your local mirror and keep it consistent with the Flickr cloud.

+Attention!
 Using Flickr Downloader is at your own risk.
 It is not affiliated with Flickr; it is a third-party project.
+This script uses the open API from Flickr https://www.flickr.com/services/api/ and relies on the `flickrapi` package (https://pypi.org/project/flickrapi/).

 ## Environment variables